 Digital Twin Lab

 At Digital Twin Lab, we conduct foundational mathematical research on digital twins in applied sciences, developing computational methods for complex nonlinear dynamical systems driven by multiscale and multiphysics processes.
-We are particularly interested in achieving fast, scalable, and generalizable methods for scientific machine learning, particularly in the context of turbulent flows at various spatial and temporal scales.
+We are particularly interested in achieving fast, scalable, and generalizable methods for scientific machine learning and data assimilation, particularly in the context of inverse problem applications of canonical turbulent flows at various spatial and temporal scales.
 Our efforts center on hybrid analysis and modeling approaches in large eddy simulation and reduced order modeling frameworks, exploiting the integration of physics-based and data-driven modeling for emerging digital twin technologies.

 Digital Twin (DT)